 Should I Give My Insurance Company a Recorded Statement?

 Following a car accident, an insurance company may ask you to provide a recorded statement.
 If this insurance company is the other driver’s, there is no reason to do this.
 If it is your own, you may be obligated.
-However, you have the right to postpone it until you consult with an attorney or have one present for the call.
+However, you have the right to postpone it until you consult with a team of New York City personal injury lawyers or have one present for the call.

 What happens during a recorded statement